 Lest you large-dog owners think you’re off the hook and can feed your dog just once per day, keep in mind that larger dogs are often prone to a condition called bloat.
 Bloat is a potentially deadly condition that can lead to twisting of the intestines.
 It can be caused by ingesting large meals, so it is better to feed your large dog twice per day rather than once per day.

 You can make feeding easier by getting freshly made dog food delivered right to your door thanks to NomNomNow.
 It will arrive ready to eat, so all you’ll need to do is open it up and feed it to your dog.
+Shipping is FREE and you can get 50% off your first order.

 Don’t Forget to Factor in Snacks